-Skousen, Gulbrandsen & Patience, PLC are among the most dependable wrongful death attorneys within the Mesa, Arizona area.
-This practice area contains a variety of legal cases, including medical malpractice and workplace accidents.
+The lawyers at Skousen, Gulbrandsen & Patience, PLC are among the most dependable wrongful death attorneys within the Mesa, Arizona area.
 The type of legal representation you have will determine how much of a cash settlement you receive.
 When you have a professional lawyer and legal team on your side, you will see a high level of support and care that will help you in this arduous process.
 The team at Skousen, Gulbrandsen & Patience, PLC recognizes that there is a serious emotional burden when it comes to filing a wrongful death suit.
 We are committed to giving you support during the trial so you can begin your healing process.
-Our Mesa wrongful death lawyers use all of the details to build a strong case.
+Our Mesa wrongful death lawyers use all the details to build a strong case.
 Our tasks include collecting evidence, finding witnesses who will testify, determining which parties are liable, and building up your case in court.

 There are four parts to each wrongful death case:

 - Prove that there was negligence by the defending party